Accepting new and Telehealth Patients

 Treating any co-occurring disorders

-Therapy can effectively treat many mental health disorders that often co-occur with opiod addiction, including depression, anxiety, and PTSD.
+Therapy can effectively treat many mental health disorders that often co-occur with opiod addiction, including depressionanxiety, and PTSD.
 Often, these mental health disorders develop before an addiction even starts.

 Treating addiction along with any co-occurring disorders can make for a more complete recovery.